vim-scraper/vim-scraper.github.com/news/_posts/2011-06-23-picky-about-timezones.md

 [Vundle](https://github.com/gmarik/vundle)
 or
 [vim-update-bundles](https://github.com/bronson/vim-update-bundles/).
 For people
-maintaining their plugins by hand, though, this might ben an unpleasant surprise.
+maintaining their plugins by hand, though, this might be an unpleasant surprise.

 Luckily, we don't have to do anything immediately.
 We can take a few weeks and make sure to implement the proper fix, whatever it turns out to be.